 Power vs. Supply Voltage

 The textbook formula says that dynamic power should be proportional to the square of the supply voltage.
 This section describes the same measurement.
 I vary the processor supply voltage while keeping frequency and temperature constant.
-Like earlier, dynamic and static power is separated by measuring power consumption and 1.6 and 2.4 GHz.
+Like earlier, dynamic and static power is separated by measuring power consumption at 1.6 and 2.4 GHz.
 I keep temperature constant at 90°C because it is easy to raise the operating temperature by slowing down the cooling fan, but very difficult to lower it.
 The resulting measurements will show how dynamic power scales with supply voltage and how static power scales with supply voltage at a fixed 90°C temperature.

 Figures 3a and 3b show the results of these measurements for Sandy Bridge and Ivy Bridge, respectively.